espruino/BangleApps/apps/lcars/README.md

 # LCARS clock

 A simple LCARS inspired clock.
 Note: To display the steps, the health app is required.
 If this app is not installed, the data will not be shown.
+To contribute you can open a PR at this [GitHub Repo]( https://github.com/peerdavid/BangleApps)

 ## Features
  * LCARS Style watch face.